zhesun-0209/AI-For-Productivity-Paper-List/README.md

 If you would like to improve this repository, you are welcome to:
 - add missing papers,
 - revise incorrect metadata,
-- refine domain categorization,
 - update paper links and venue information.

-Please feel free to open an issue or submit a pull request.
+Please feel free to open an issue or submit a pull request!

 ### 🌟 Star History